Covid-19: Even as migrants pay for train tickets, BJP claims Centre has subsidised 85% of fare

 “We have given the permission to run special trains on states’ request,” Health Ministry Joint Secretary Lav Agarwal told reporters.
 “We are dividing the cost in 85-15 per cent [railway:states share] as per the norms.
 We never asked states to charge money from the stranded labours.”
 While the BJP has begun to defend the Centre’s move, there is no official statement from the Ministry of Railways yet.

 The Ministry of Railways laid out a set of guidelines to operate the shramik special trains, including the sale of tickets, on May 2, a day after announcing the special trains.
-While it said that tickets will not be sold in stations, it also added that the states will collect fares from the passengers.
+While it said that tickets will not be sold in stations, it also added that the “state government shall handover the tickets to the passengers cleared by them and collect the ticket fare and hand over the total amount to Railways”.

 Follow today’s live updates on the pandemic here.